igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 been inserted.
 For example, a new Additional Delay value could be generated whenever the client's IP address changes.

-Using this technique, despite the Additional Delay introduced, it is still possible to correctly measure the right component of RTT (observer-server) and all the intra-domain measurements used to distribute the delay in the network.
+Despite the Additional Delay, this Hidden Delay technique still allows an accurate measurement of the RTT components (observer-server) and all the intra-domain measurements used to distribute the delay in the network.
-Furthermore, differently from the Delay bit, the hidden Delay bit makes the use of the client reflection threshold (1ms) redundant.
-Removing this threshold leads to the further advantage of increasing the number of valid measurements produced by the algorithm.
+Furthermore, unlike the Delay bit, the Hidden Delay bit does not require the use of the client reflection threshold (1ms by default).
+Removing this threshold may lead to increasing the number of valid measurements produced by the algorithm.

+Note that Hidden Delay bit does not affect an observer's ability to measure accurate RTT using other means, such as timing packets exchanged during the connection establishment.

 # Privacy Considerations